harmonysoft-tech/traute/facade/gradle/README.md

 This is a [Gradle](https://gradle.org/) plugin which allows to seamlessly use [Traute Javac Plugin](../../core/javac/README.md) plugin in your *Gradle* projects.

+This functionality is applicable either for java *Gradle* projects or *Android* projects.

 ## 3. Usage

 Your *Gradle* project can be configured to fetch current plugin from the sources below: